-Component 1: Understanding Drama - Written Examination (40%) Exploring and analysing both the creation of live theatre in performance and the renowned play The Crucible by Arthur Miller.
+Component 1: Understanding Drama - Written Examination (40%) Exploring and analysing both the creation of live theatre in performance and a set text.
 Component 2: Devising Drama - Practical Performance with Devising Log (40%) Development of an original piece of drama based on an initial stimulus with an accompanying log explaining your process and decisions.